• Target level of study

 1- Work in a seed company

-• Experimental technician "Marketing" (post-marketing variety testing, assistance to farmers [protocol optimization])
+• "Marketing Placement" Experimental Technician (post-market testing of varieties, assistance to multiplying farmers [protocol optimization])

 For more information on these trades: